ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/encryption/secret-key-management.markdown

 RavenDB expects to get a cryptographically secure 256-bit key through the standard output.

-For example, the following c# console app (GiveMeKey.cs) will generate a random key and write it to the standard output.
+For example, the following C# Console Application (GiveMeKey.cs) will generate a random key and write it to the standard output.
 Obviously this is just an example, and your executable should supply the same key every time it is invoked.

 {CODE-BLOCK:csharp}
 using System;
 using System.Security.Cryptography;

-namespace GiveMeMasterKey
+namespace GiveMeKey
 {
     class Program
     {